slingr-stack/slingr-docs/content/en/extensions/packages/create-your-own-package.md

 to your apps.
 This is useful to replicate common business rules in many apps.
 The most common example is a package that helps to use the http service and consume a specific external service.

-The process of creating a new endpoint involves three fundamental steps:
+The process of creating a new pacakges involves three fundamental steps:

 1. **Package creation**: Design and set up your new package in git-hub repo.
 2. **Package registration**: Register your developed package within the Slingr developer portal.